davesnuthouse/RedGuild/README.md

 * New (totally not stolen) SYNC display in the toolbar
 * Add flag on DKP table to show alts
 * Right click minimap now opens ML table
+* Escape closes the addon again (it's the little things right)

 Bugs Squashed: